quickwit-oss/tantivy/README.md

 ### A failing test

-Make sure you haven't run `cargo clean` after the most recent `cargo test` or `cargo build` to guarantee that `target/` dir exists.
-Use this bash script to find the most name of the most recent debug build of tantivy and run it under rust-gdb.
+Make sure you haven't run `cargo clean` after the most recent `cargo test` or `cargo build` to guarantee that the `target/` directory exists.
+Use this bash script to find the name of the most recent debug build of Tantivy and run it under `rust-gdb`:

 ```bash
 find target/debug/ -maxdepth 1 -executable -type f -name "tantivy*" -printf '%TY-%Tm-%Td %TT %p\n' | sort -r | cut -d " " -f 3 | xargs -I RECENT_DBG_TANTIVY rust-gdb RECENT_DBG_TANTIVY
 ```

-Now that you are in rust-gdb, you can set breakpoints on lines and methods that match your source-code and run the debug executable with flags that you normally pass to `cargo test` to like this
+Now that you are in `rust-gdb`, you can set breakpoints on lines and methods that match your source code and run the debug executable with flags that you normally pass to `cargo test` like this:

 ```bash
 $gdb run --test-threads 1 --test $NAME_OF_TEST